- Individualized Home Instruction Plan

 Yes.
 Students who turn 16 (or 17 in New York City) between July 1 and June 30 are of compulsory attendance age during the entire school year.

-- Is a district required to review the IHIP submitted for a student beyond compulsory attendance age?
+- Is a district required to review a IHIP for a student beyond compulsory attendance age?

 - Can a district require parents to provide more information on the IHIP than the Regulations of the Commissioner require?